 - 1. The ball is placed by the human referee on the penalty mark. - 2.
-When the penalty command is issued - a.
-The defending keeper has to move to the goal line and keep touching it - b.
-One attacking robot is allowed to approach the ball but not allowed to touch the ball - c.
-All other robots have to be 1m behind the ball such that they do not interfere the penalty kick procedure at any time. - 3.
-When the normal start command is issued, the attacker is allowed to manipulate the ball.
-The ball has to only move towards the opponent goal, as measured by its x coordinate in the coordinate system of SSL-Vision. - 4.
-When the ball is in play, the defending keeper may move freely again - 5.
-If the ball is still in play after 10 seconds, the game is stopped and then continued by a goal kick for the defending team.
+When the penalty command is issued: - a.
+The defending keeper has to move to the goal line and keep touching it. - b.
+One attacking robot is allowed to approach the ball but not allowed to touch the ball. - 3.
+Throughout the penalty kick procedure, all other robots have to be 1m behind the ball such that they do not interfere the penalty kick procedure.

+- 4. When the normal start command is issued, the attacker is allowed to manipulate the ball.
+The ball has to only move towards the opponent goal, as measured by its x coordinate in the coordinate system of SSL-Vision. - 5.
+When the ball is in play, the defending keeper may move freely again. - 6.
+If the ball is still in play after 10 seconds, the game is stopped.